freedombox/FreedomBox/HACKING.md

    the server as soon as a file is modified.
 Hence it is usually sufficient to modify the source and refresh the browser page to see the changes.

-2. Plinth also support running without installing (as much as possible).
+2. FreedomBox Service (Plinth) also supports running without installing (as much as possible).
 Simply run it as:

    ```
    $ sudo ./run --debug
    ```

-   In this mode, Plinth runs in working directory without need for installation.
+   In this mode, FreedomBox Service (Plinth) runs in working directory without need for installation.
 It uses the `plinth.conf` config file in the working directory if no regular config file (`/etc/plinth/plinth.conf`) is found.
 It creates all that data and runtime files in `data/var/*`.

    *Note:* This mode is supported only in a limited manner.
 The following are the unknown issues with it: